-Cheney Fire Department currently seeks Volunteer Firefighters who are members of the community.
+The Cheney Fire Department currently seeks Volunteer Firefighters.
 The Volunteer Firefighters respond at a moment's notice to building fires, car fires, vehicle accidents, and hazardous materials incidents.

 Volunteer Firefighters are trained to nationally recognized standards in the areas of fire suppression, rescue, hazardous materials, and apparatus operations.
 Volunteer Firefighters train once a week at the fire station to stay current on their firefighting skills.
 The weekly training combines classroom sessions with hands-on practical exercises.